santidemierre/santidemierre/README.md

 - 👋 Hi, I’m @santidemierre
-- 👀 I’m interested in working with web development with javascript, css, sass, bootstrap, etc; and for this I am doing several courses and projects that I share here and on netlify: https://app.netlify.com/teams/santidemierre/sites
+- 👀 I’m interested in working with web development with javascript, css, sass, bootstrap, react y node; and for this I am doing several courses and projects that I share here and on netlify: https://app.netlify.com/teams/santidemierre/sites
 - 🌱 I’m currently learning bootstrap, css, sass and bem in projects to specialize very well in the basics of development.
 - 📫 You can find me at:
 - https://renovatuweb.com.ar/